Learn what Oakley Prizm lenses are, how they’re different and whether you need them in your sunglasses!

 Are Prizm lenses available for Oakley Goggles?

 Prizm Snow lenses are designed to enhance contrast and allow you to see the sticks, bumps, and terrain shifts in snow that other goggles won’t catch.
-These lenses are also enhanced to boost optics in low light environments such as dawn/dusk snow.
+These lenses also boost optics in low light environments such as dawn/dusk snow.

 Prizm MX lenses are designed to give you the edge in motocross by spotting the dips and dives of the terrain ahead of the competition.
 Optimized for dirt conditions, the lens enhances contrast so you can see the terrain naturally with the finest details highlighted.